eclipse-platform/eclipse.platform.ui/docs/EclipsePluginDevelopmentFAQ.md

 Often when catching exceptions, it's puzzling as to what one is suppose to do with them.

 The following code solves this dilemma.
-It is reccomended to put this into your activator.
+It is recomended to put this into your activator.

 It produces a message box as such: